thelfer/tfel/docs/web/abaqus.md

 some unusual choices that are described in this document for various
 reasons:

-- ensure the compatibility between the `Abaqus/Standard` and `Abaqus/Explicit`.
+- Ensure the compatibility between the `Abaqus/Standard` and `Abaqus/Explicit`.
-- have optimal performances.
+- Have optimal performances.

 ## Pitfalls